clemsos/writings/_quora/2018-08-22-Whats-the-most-terrible-aspect-of-Silicon-Valley.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What\'s the most terrible aspect of Silicon Valley? - Quora
+    What\'s the most terrible aspect of Silicon Valley? - Quora
 ---